marko-knoebl/slides/src/sections/python-intermediate/12-bytes-en.md

 ## Bytes and Strings

-Storage media and networks will only handle bytes; in order to read a text file from disk or from the network we need to know its encoding
+Storage media and networks will only handle bytes; in order to read a text file from disk or from the network we need to know / specify the encoding